ImaneBenHassine/Apache-Spark/README.md

        sql server - no mssql-jdbc_auth-8.2.1.x64 in java.library.path

  fixed by adding the **sqljdbc_auth.dll** to %JAVA_HOME%/jre/bin and the connection was finally established!

+### 3. API logging
+If we ask an expert developer about the most annoying thing about an application, the answer might be related to **logging**.
+If there is no suitable logging in an application, **maintenance** will be a **nightmare**.
+Most of the application go through Development testing, unit testing, integration testing.
+But when it comes to **production**, you will always face **unique scenarios and exception**.

+So the only way to figure out what happened in a specific case is to **debug through the logs**.
+Many frameworks provide some way of default logging, but it’s always best to go with the industry standard logging mechanism. **Apache Log4j** is one of the most widely used logging frameworks.
+Apache Log4j 2 is the next version, that is far better than Log4j.

+In this Log4j2 section, we will learn how to get started with Apache Log4j2.
+We will also explore Log4j2 architecture, log4j2 configuration, log4j2 logging levels, appenders, filters and much more.

+3.1 Get Log4j
+Declares the following dependencies :

+3.2 log4j.properties
+Create a log4j.properties file and put it into the resources folder